Amazing Car Park Puts Isdera Commendatore, RR Boat Tail Under Same Roof

 That's exactly what we have here, in a video uploaded by YouTube's TheTFJJ.
 The YouTuber showcases an amazing car park in an undisclosed location (we're not surprised), practically showing a fleet of exotics under one roof.
 Matter of fact, the collection was so exotic, it made the Audi RS6 Avant seem ordinary.

-Even better, he even caught its value go up by $28 million on video, with the arrival of the one-off Rolls-Royce Boat Tail.
+Even better, he even caught the garage's value go up by $28 million, with the arrival of the one-off Rolls-Royce Boat Tail.

 Gallery: Rolls-Royce Boat Tail